tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

      - copying and lightly modifying code for a "hamburger" menu - https://www.google.com/search?q=vanilla+javascript+hamburger+menu
    - Cite the code source **both** in the source code itself as a comment, and in your final documentation
    - Be sure to make borrowed code "your own" as much as possible for example by simplifying or improving the clarity of the code,  using `let` or `const` instead of `var`, getting rid of inline event handlers (which are prohibited in this project) and so on
-   - You do not need to cite code that you received from our in-class exercises, demos or HW
+   - You do not need to cite code that you received from this semester's in-class exercises, demos or HW
    - **If you have any doubt about what is acceptable to "borrow", ask the professor *in advance* of using it**
 6) **NOT allowed**:
     - jQuery DOM manipulation - for example `$.html()` - is NOT allowed